ms097530/PS-final-project/README.md

 - Allow for updating user password
 - Allow for updating profile information
 - Add posting and commenting functionality
+- Add customizable settings for profile and a settings page
 - Bells and whistles (styling)

 ## Sources